UK Town of Culture 2028

 To support a Folkestone bid, the council wants to make sure the full breadth of cultural activity in the town is reflected.

-We already know there is a rich mix of cultural assets, organisations and festivals but we also recognise that there is more happening that we do not know about in the area outlined in the map below.
+We already know there is a rich mix of cultural assets, organisations and festivals but we also recognise that there is more happening that we do not know about in the area.

-Help us to reflect the rich diversity and ambition of the town by providing information about activities you lead or in which you are involved in the area indicated on the map.
+Help us to reflect the rich diversity and ambition of the town by providing information about activities you lead or in which you are involved in the area.

 Please fill in this form and submit your information.
 It should only take a few minutes to complete the form and note that any information you provide is retained according to our privacy policy.